 When to start your Black Friday email marketing

-As shoppers descend on stores (online and in-person) around the country at the crack of dawn on November 25th, you don’t want to be up at the same time creating emails.
+As shoppers descend on stores (online and in-person) around the country at the crack of dawn, you don’t want to be up at the same time creating emails.
 Instead, schedule your Black Friday campaign to start at least a week early.

 Your email series should have three emails: